Updated on 2025-08-30 GMT+08:00

 • Snapshot data can only be rolled back to source EVS disks.
 Rollback to a different disk is not possible.

-• If a snapshot is being created, it cannot be used to roll back disk data.
+• If the snapshot status is Creating, it cannot be used to roll back disk data.

 • A snapshot whose name starts with autobk_snapshot_vbs_, manualbk_snapshot_vbs_, autobk_snapshot_csbs_, or manualbk_snapshot_csbs_ is automatically generated during backup.
 Such a snapshot can only be viewed.
 It cannot be used to roll back the disk data.